m9395/odps/intl.en-US/Development/SQL/UDT/Usage examples.md

 ---
-keyword: UDT usage example
+keyword: UDT usage examples
 ---

 # Usage examples

-This topic describes common usage examples of user-defined type \(UDT\).
-For example, you can use Java arrays, JSON, complex data types, and table-valued functions in UDT.
-You can also aggregate data, overload functions, and reference embedded code in UDT.
+This topic describes common usage examples of user-defined types \(UDTs\).
+You can use Java arrays, JSON, complex data types, and table-valued functions in UDTs.
+You can also aggregate data, overload functions, and reference embedded code in UDTs.

+**Note:** Run the following code in script mode.
+For more information about the script mode, see [Script Mode SQL](/intl.en-US/Development/SQL/Script Mode SQL.md).

 ## Use Java arrays